-As you know, San Pancho on Mexico’s pacific coast was a town that surprised us.
+As you know, San Pancho, Mexico was a town that surprised us.
 A month’s stay easily turned into six months and it may well be a place we plant roots.
 We loved and love it there, and my oh my how much we miss it.
 In homage to our beloved town, here are some reasons to love the San Francisco you’ve never heard of.

-This includes things to do in San Pancho, and plenty of San Pancho travel tips.
+This includes things to do in San Pancho, Mexico and plenty of San Pancho travel tips.

 *Please note that most of San Pancho closes for the low, rainy season (from around May-October).